-Our Gresham family law mediators can work with you and your spouse to help you make decisions, prepare documents, and get final documents signed and filed with the appropriate court.
-As your mediator, we must remain neutral and do not represent either of you but can answer your questions.
+Our Gresham mediation attorney can work with you and your spouse to help you make decisions, prepare documents, and get final documents signed and filed with the appropriate court.
+As your Gresham mediator, we must remain neutral and do not represent either of you but can answer your questions.

 - Shorter duration than traditional trial litigation

 - Non-confrontational atmosphere

 - Neutral, objective mediator encourages the exchange of ideas

 Additionally, many people feel better about the compromises that were reached because they had a stake in the terms.

 What Can You Expect When Going Through Mediation?

 - The mediator will introduce everyone and explain the goals and rules of mediation

 - Each party will describe the dispute and its consequences